RocketDerp/April14_2025/Grim_Blunt/Concerns/Unbearable_Hell_Choking_Life.md

 Then they came for the Catholics,
 and I didn’t speak out because I was not a Catholic.
 Then they came for me,
-and there was no one left to speak for me.    "
+and there was no one left to speak for me."

+&nbsp;

+### "no one left to speak for me"

+As an autistic person knowing the history of Nazi behaviors towards autistsm and the language communications issues of being outside the Tower of Babel with autism langauge disorders.
+Everyhing Donald Trump has been since June 2015 with language, and even before in year 2012 with Donald Trump and language:  https://abcnews.go.com/Politics/donald-trumps-2012-election-tweetstorm-resurfaces-popular-electoral/story?id=43431536